 Many individuals with autism have difficulty interacting with humans and are uncomfortable using social skills with people.
 However, these same individuals are often less anxious and frequently enthusiastic about engaging with robots due to their inherent interest in technology.

 The Robots4Autism™ program is designed to provide a comfortable, safe way for individuals with autism to learn and practice their social and communication skills.
 Using an expressive and interactive robot , individuals are increasingly more engaged than traditional methods.
-Review recent research that illustrates how learners working with a therapist and Milo the robot engage 70-80% of the time compared to just 3-10% of the time with traditional approaches.
+Learners working with a therapist and Milo the robot engage 70-80% of the time compared to just 3-10% of the time with traditional approaches.

 The program provides additional opportunities where the individual with ASD is more receptive to learn and improve their social and communication skills.